vanisletechguy/my-chain/README.md

 In order to opperate this application you will need to run 2 instances in seperate terminals.

-The first can be run normally with 'npm run dev'
+The first can be run normally with `npm run dev`
 The second will need different parameters, the following should work `HTTP_PORT=3002 P2P_PORT=5002 PEERS=ws://localhost:5001 npm run dev`